jharwell/sierra/docs/setup/msi_setup.rst

 #.
 On an MSI login node (can be any type, as the filesystem is shared across all
    clusters), run the bash script to clone the project::

-     /home/gini/shared/swarm/bin/msi-clone-all.sh $HOME/git

-   The 1st argument is the path (relative or absolute) to the location where you want the project repos to live (they will all be cloned into that level).
+     /home/gini/shared/swarm/bin/msi-fordyca-clone.sh

-   If you need to checkout a particular branch in the repo you can do that after running the script (or copy the script and modify it to do this automatically if you are going to be doing a lot of work on MSI).
+   If you need to checkout a particular branch in the FORDYCA repo you can do that by passing ``--fbranch <branch>`` to the script.
+To see all the options it accepts, pass ``--help`` (the defaults will be OK for most people).

 #.
 On an MSI login node, get an interactive job session so you can build your
    selected project and its dependencies natively to the cluster you will be running on (gangi/mesabi) for maximum speed::

-     qsub -I -lwalltime=1:00:00,nodes=1:ppn=8,mem=20gb
+     srun -N 1 --ntasks-per-node=4  --mem-per-cpu=1gb -t 1:00:00 -p interactive --pty bash

    The above command, when it returns, will give you 1 hour of time on an actual compute node.
 You know you are running/building on a compute node rather than